Gyirong Port: Development

-The development of Gyirong Port began in the early 1990s, with initial infrastructure construction aimed at facilitating trade between China and Nepal.
-However, the port's expansion into a modern logistics hub gained momentum following the devastating 2015 earthquake in Nepal, which severely damaged the neighboring Zhangmu Port.
-This event prompted the Chinese government to prioritize Gyirong Port as an alternative trade corridor, leading to substantial investments in its infrastructure.
+Development of Gyirong Port began in the early 1990s, with infrastructure intended to facilitate trade between China and Nepal.
+Its expansion into a modern logistics hub accelerated after the 2015 Nepal earthquake severely damaged the neighbouring Zhangmu–Kodari crossing, which had been the principal facility for bilateral overland trade.
+The Chinese government subsequently prioritized Gyirong as an alternative trade corridor and invested in its infrastructure.